codefuse-ai/Awesome-Code-LLM/README.md

 - "Evaluating the Code Quality of AI-Assisted Code Generation Tools: An Empirical Study on GitHub Copilot, Amazon CodeWhisperer, and ChatGPT" [2023-04] [[paper](https://arxiv.org/abs/2304.10778)]

 - "No Need to Lift a Finger Anymore?
 Assessing the Quality of Code Generation by ChatGPT" [2023-08] [[paper](https://arxiv.org/abs/2308.04838)]

+- "The Counterfeit Conundrum: Can Code Language Models Grasp the Nuances of Their Incorrect Generations?"
+[2024-02] [ACL 2024 Findings] [[paper](https://arxiv.org/abs/2402.19475)]

 - "Bugs in Large Language Models Generated Code: An Empirical Study" [2024-03] [[paper](https://arxiv.org/abs/2403.08937)]